Skip to main content

 Common pitfalls

 • Sparse sales history - SKUs with very few transactions get low confidence and small recommended changes.
 That’s intentional.
+For SKUs too thin to model on their own, the optimizer borrows demand signal from a cluster of similar SKUs rather than dropping out, so sparse items still get a sensible, lower-confidence suggestion.

 • Goal mismatch - if you set Goal = Revenue, expect the model to drop prices on elastic SKUs.
-If you set Goal = Margin, expect the opposite.
+If you set Goal = Profit, expect the opposite.
 Pick the goal that matches the decision you’re making.